The changes come at security checkpoints at Denver International Airport - ExBulletin

-DENVER (KDVR) – Changes are on the way for security checkpoint operations at Denver International Airport.
+ENVER (KDVR) The changes are on the way for the operations of the security checkpoints at Denver International Airport.

 The changes follow a review of security checkpoint operations by officials at the DIA and the Transportation Safety Administration and will begin on November 2nd.